Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Competitive equilibria and welfare theorems

 \begin{theorem} Suppose that Assumptions \ref{ass:ER} and \ref{ass:EU} hold, and $\mathbf X \in \mathbb A_n(X)$ is an equilibrium allocation.
 For any set $S\subseteq[n]$ of strictly risk-seeking agents, $(\mathbf X_S,Y)$ is a jackpot allocation, where $Y=X-\sum_{i\in S} X_i.$ \end{theorem}

-The equilibrium allocations in Theorem \ref{th:CE_only} may exhibit, besides gambling within risk-seeking agents as in Theorem \ref{th:EU}, also gambling across risk-seeking and other agents.
-By Theorem \ref{th:CE_only}, the Pareto-optimal allocation in Example \ref{ex:RARS}.b (``risk aversion prevails") cannot be an equilibrium allocation.
-The Pareto-optimal allocations in Example \ref{ex:RARS}.a (``risk seeking prevails") can be equilibrium allocations though, as shown next.
+The equilibrium allocations in Theorem \ref{thm:CE_only} may exhibit, besides gambling within risk-seeking agents as in Theorem \ref{thm:EU}, also gambling between risk-seeking and other agents.
+By Theorem \ref{thm:CE_only}, the Pareto-optimal allocation in Example \ref{ex:RARS}.b (``risk aversion prevails") cannot be an equilibrium allocation.
+The Pareto-optimal allocations in Example \ref{ex:RARS}.a (``risk seeking prevails") can be equilibrium allocations though; see Appendix \ref{app:mixed}.

-We now consider the general Assumption \ref{ass:EUM}, and for simplicity assume that $X$ only takes two values $a$ and $b$, with $0<a<b$.
-Based on Theorem \ref{th:CE_only} and Example \ref{ex:RARS}.a, a candidate allocation $\mathbf X=(X_1,\dots,X_n)$ is given by